merlinepedra/OD1N/README.md

  * Test to find SSRF

- * Test to find COmmand injection
+ * Test to find Command injection

  * Options to load ANTI-CSRF token each request

  * Options to use random proxy per request

+ * Options to use random useragent  per request

+ * Option for keep alive test (slowloris test)

  * other functions.